psimpson625/NBAHC/README.md

 # NBAclustering
-Hierarchical clustering example using NBA data
+Hierarchical clustering analysis to group NBA players by role and ability.
-## Need to create presentation
-### Create visuals.... begin with introduction or just look at conclusions???